PineappleOverTheSea/turn-tracker/README.md

 * Heal / Hurt values are applied upon pressing enter.
 * Round marking flag in the timeline shows the start of the next round.
 * Too lazy to type?
 Creatures sharing the same name will be auto numbered.
 * Too lazy to roll real dice?
 Use integrated initiative roller.
+Warning: rolling will reset the current round